Tanvi-Jain01/Delhi-AirQuality-/Vayu/Vayu Issues/Readme.txt

-Rectifying some issues faced, while exploring Vayu Package.
+Trying to rectify some issues faced while exploring Vayu Package.